 Summer internship programs are designed to provide undergraduate college students opportunities to be mentored by professionals in their chosen research field, to become familiar with the use of state-of-the-art scientific equipment and technology, and to learn valuable interpersonal and presentation skills.
 The goal of these programs is to expose aspiring researchers and clinicians to exciting advances in biomedical sciences that will help define their career paths.

 Each year, the Institute hosts 20-25 interns in its laboratories.
 Summer interns are paired with a scientific investigator and/or their designee for an intense 10-week research experience that provides interns with an understanding of the latest research methods, instruments and testing procedures.
 At the end of the internship, students give an oral presentation or poster presentation about their experience to the research staff.

-Van Andel Research Institute offers a summer research internship program designed to provide medical students (typically between their first and second year) the opportunity to work closely with a research mentor on a project exploring the cellular, molecular and genetic basis of human disease.
+Van Andel Institute offers a research internship program (2 positions / 6-9 weeks) designed to provide medical students the opportunity to work closely with a research mentor on a project exploring the cellular, molecular and genetic basis of human disease.
 The goal of this program is to introduce medical students to the concepts and practice of design, implementation, interpretation and presentation of basic biomedical research.
 This program has a separate application process from the other internship programs.
 Find more information here.

 Thank you to our sponsor and their generous gift to support the medical student internship program: